Dan Fogelberg: Career

-According to MTV, "Fogelberg couldn't capitalize fully on his popularity, due to stage fright that caused him to cancel live appearances, including a Dodgers Stadium gig with Elton John."
-This claim was later refuted by Fogelberg himself, citing recurrent streptococcal tonsillitis as the cause of his cancellations, and a dramatic improvement in his health after a tonsillectomy.

 Fogelberg released High Country Snows in 1985.
 Recorded in Nashville, it showcased his and some of the industry's best talent in bluegrass.
 Vince Gill, Ricky Skaggs, Doc Watson, Jerry Douglas, David Grisman, Chris Hillman, and Herb Pedersen contributed to the record.
 In a world he defined as "life in the fast lane", Fogelberg described the music as "life in the off-ramp".
 In late 1985, he switched gears and took to the road with a group of musician friends, including Joe Vitale, Paul Harris, Tino Gonzales, Jeff Grossberg and Rick Rosas, playing blues in small clubs throughout Colorado as Frankie and the Aliens, covering songs by Cream and Muddy Waters, among others.
 1987 heralded a return to rock with Exiles, an album that contained "What You're Doing", a throwback to the old Stax Records sound made famous in Memphis during the 1960s.
 The Wild Places, an album whose theme was the preservation of nature, was released in 1990 followed by a tour.
-His live Greetings From The West album, and full-length concert film (with interview segments) of the same name, was released in 1991.
+His live Greetings From The West album, and full-length concert film (with interview segments) of the same name, were released in 1991.

 River of Souls, released in 1993, was Fogelberg's last studio album for Sony Records.
 In 1997, the box set Portrait encompassed his career with four discs, each highlighting a different facet of his music.
 In 1999, he released a Christmas album, The First Christmas Morning, and in 2003, Full Circle showcased a return to the folk-influenced 1970s soft rock style of music.

-In May 2017, a live album of Fogelberg's performance at Carnegie Hall, championed by his family and longtime friend Irv Azoff, sourced from a 1979 tape made by his touring sound company, was released.
+In May 2017, a live album of Fogelberg's performance at Carnegie Hall, championed by his wife, sourced from a 1979 tape made by his touring sound company, was released.
 It peaked at No. 71 on the Billboard album chart on June 10, 2017, becoming the first of Fogelberg's live albums to chart on the Billboard Top 200 chart.

 Personal life

-Fogelberg was married three times: to Maggie Slaymaker from 1982 to 1985, to Anastasia Savage from 1991 to 1996 and to musician Jean Marie Mayer from 2002 until his death in 2007.
+Fogelberg was married three times: to Maggie Slaymaker from 1982 to 1985, to Anastasia Savage from 1991 to 1996 and to musician Jean Marie Mayer from 2002 until he died in 2007.